akollegger/ha-ops/README.md

 So, we'll do that...

 1. by-hand - bash scripting for terminal madness
-2. with-chef - provisioning with Chef Systems Integration recipes
+2. with-chef - provisioning with Chef recipes
 3. with-hops - Neo4j aware tooling

 Each approach is documented and driven by executable feature descriptions,